Causes of World War I: Anglo-German naval race

 Historians have debated the role of the German naval buildup as the principal cause of deteriorating Anglo-German relations.
 In any case, Germany never came close to catching up with Britain.

 Supported by Wilhelm II's enthusiasm for an expanded German navy, Grand Admiral Alfred von Tirpitz championed four Fleet Acts from 1898 to 1912.
-From 1902 to 1910, the Royal Navy embarked on its own massive expansion to keep ahead of the Germans.
-The competition came to focus on the revolutionary new ships based on the Dreadnought, which was launched in 1906 and gave Britain a battleship that far outclassed any other in Europe.
+From 1902 to 1910, Britain's Royal Navy embarked on its own massive expansion to keep ahead of the Germans.
+The competition came to focus on the revolutionary new ships based on the design of Dreadnought, which was launched in 1906 and gave Britain a battleship that far outclassed any other in Europe.